dotnet/docs/docs/csharp/language-reference/statements/selection-statements.md

 :::code language="csharp" interactive="try-dotnet-method" source="snippets/selection-statements/IfStatement.cs" id="NestedIf":::

-In an expression context, you can use the [conditional operator `?:`](../operators/conditional-operator.md) to execute one of the two expressions based on the value of a Boolean expression.
+In an expression context, you can use the [conditional operator `?:`](../operators/conditional-operator.md) to evaluate one of the two expressions based on the value of a Boolean expression.

 ## The `switch` statement